eleven26/awesome-go-stars/README.md

 _Tools for building blockchains._

-- [cosmos-sdk(stars: 5021)](https://github.com/cosmos/cosmos-sdk) - A Framework for Building Public Blockchains in the Cosmos Ecosystem.
+- [cosmos-sdk(stars: 5024)](https://github.com/cosmos/cosmos-sdk) - A Framework for Building Public Blockchains in the Cosmos Ecosystem.
-- [go-ethereum(stars: 41519)](https://github.com/ethereum/go-ethereum) - Official Go implementation of the Ethereum protocol.
+- [go-ethereum(stars: 41534)](https://github.com/ethereum/go-ethereum) - Official Go implementation of the Ethereum protocol.
 - [gossamer(stars: 377)](https://github.com/ChainSafe/gossamer) - A Go implementation of the Polkadot Host.
-- [solana-go(stars: 414)](https://github.com/gagliardetto/solana-go) - Go library to interface with Solana JSON RPC and WebSocket interfaces.
+- [solana-go](https://github.com/gagliardetto/solana-go) - Go library to interface with Solana JSON RPC and WebSocket interfaces.
-- [tendermint(stars: 5437)](https://github.com/tendermint/tendermint) - High-performance middleware for transforming a state machine written in any programming language into a Byzantine Fault Tolerant replicated state machine using the Tendermint consensus and blockchain protocols.
+- [tendermint(stars: 5439)](https://github.com/tendermint/tendermint) - High-performance middleware for transforming a state machine written in any programming language into a Byzantine Fault Tolerant replicated state machine using the Tendermint consensus and blockchain protocols.

 **[⬆ back to top](#contents)**